GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 ### Dealing with subdomains

-If `destination` is `https://advertiser.example`, conversions on both `https://advertiser.example` and its subdomains like `https://shop.advertiser.example` can be attributed. <br>
+If `destination` is `https://advertiser.example`, conversions on both `https://advertiser.example` and its subdomains, such as `https://shop.advertiser.example` can be attributed. <br>

 If `destination` is `https://shop.advertiser.example`, conversions on both `https://advertiser.example` and `https://shop.advertiser.example` can be attributed.